Raip036/MT_Warriors-HollisticGreatAgentHack2025/README.md

 ## 📖 Overview

-Pharmacy AI Agent is a smart assistant that provides reliable information about medications, drug interactions, dosages, and pharmaceutical guidance.
-Built for **The Great Hack 2025**, this agent leverages the power of Claude 3.5 Sonnet to answer pharmacy-related questions with accuracy and care.
+PharmaMiku AI Agent is a smart assistant that provides reliable information about medications, drug interactions, dosages, and pharmaceutical guidance.
+Built for the **Great Agent Hack 2025**, this agent leverages the power of Claude 3.5 Sonnet to answer pharmacy- and drug-related questions with accuracy, transparency and care.

 ### ✨ Key Features